 At the July 10th meeting of the village board, a communication was received from the Underwriters’ Association of the State of New York saying that they were in receipt of advice to the effect that the fire protection facilities of the Village of Depew were seriously impaired and asked for a reply at an early date as to what the village board planned to do to improve the conditions.
 The letter was referred to the fire and water committee for action.

 In early July 1918, Chief Carlson made a verbal request for permission to use a village truck to draw the fire apparatus to Laverack Hall at Laverack and Calumet for a demonstration of firefighting on July 17th.
 This demonstration was in conjunction with Firemen’s Carnival Week.
-The Aetna Hose Company, Cayuga Hose Company and Hook & Ladder Company gave an exhibition drill with ladder and hose work.
-The chief was in all probability also trying to prove a point in that there was other means to move the fire apparatus other then by horses.
+The Aetna Hose Company, Cayuga Hose Company, and Hook & Ladder Company gave an exhibition drill with ladder and hose work.
+The chief was in all probability also trying to prove a point in that there were other means to move the fire apparatus other than by horses.

 Chief John Carlson’s campaign for motorized fire apparatus received a boost from S.J.
 O’Hart, a charter member of the Depew Hook & Ladder Company and a former village attorney who wrote the following letter to the editor of the August 1, 1918 issue of the Depew Herald:

 Pardon me for a few words of reflection.
 I was deeply impressed with a display and exhibition made at the annual inspection day of the Depew Fire Department.
 Did you note those excellent motor fire trucks from our sister Village of Lancaster?
 As much as I admired them more was my chagrin, to reflect as I was forced to reflect that Depew was so far behind the time of development and progress.